 And now for the two paragraphs headed "Conclusion."
 Here we find the "theoretical" part of the program.
 It begins favorably.
 "We warn the masses (the first time we have noticed them) that the above program (twenty three pages of it) has reference to a dying social order."
-We cheerfully announce that our "reconstruction" program is "designed to assist in the passing of this bankrupt system of capitalism. . . .
+We cheerfully announce that our "reconstruction" program is "designed to assist in the passing of this bankrupt system of capitalism. . .
 A complete transformation is necessary."
-Anything short of this complete transformation will lead to another world tragedy Says the article in one place (italics ours):
+Anything short of this complete transformation will lead to another world tragedy I. W. W. than The World has with Anarchism, or with Bob Minor in particular, who was forced to leave The World because of his radical opinions.